As a component of the initial evaluation of a patient presenting with hepatosplenomegaly using dried blood spot specimens

 Disorder | Onset | Analyte detected | Gene | Incidence |

-Cerebrotendinous xanthomatosis (CTX) | Infancy-adulthood | 7-Alpha-hydroxy-4-cholesten-3-one (7a-C4) 7-alpha,12-alpha-dihydroxycholest-4-en-3-one (7a12aC4) | CYP27A1 | 1 in 50,000 As high as 1 in 400 in Druze population. |
+Cerebrotendinous xanthomatosis (CTX) | Infancy-adulthood | 7-Alpha-hydroxy-4-cholesten-3-one (7a-C4) 7-Alpha,12-alpha-dihydroxycholest-4-en-3-one (7a12aC4) | CYP27A1 | 1 in 50,000 As high as 1 in 400 in Druze population |

-Phenotype: early onset diarrhea, cataracts, tendon/cerebral xanthomas, osteoporosis, neuropsychological manifestations, liver disease/hepatosplenomegaly. | ||||
+Phenotype: Early onset diarrhea, cataracts, tendon/cerebral xanthomas, osteoporosis, neuropsychological manifestations, liver disease/hepatosplenomegaly | ||||

 Gaucher disease | Type I: childhood/adult Types II/III: neonatal-early childhood | Glucopsychosine (GPSY) | GBA | Type I: 1 in 30,000 to 1 in 100,000 Types II/III: 1 in 100,000 |

-Phenotype: all types exhibit hepatosplenomegaly and hematological abnormalities.
-Type I: organomegaly, thrombocytopenia, and bone pain.
+Phenotype: All types exhibit hepatosplenomegaly and hematological abnormalities.
+Type I: Organomegaly, thrombocytopenia, and bone pain.
 Absence of neurologic symptoms.
-Types II/III: primary neurologic disease, developmental delay/regression, hepatosplenomegaly, lung disease.
-Patients with Type II typically die by age 2 to 4.
-Patients with Type 3 may have a less progressive phenotype and may survive into adulthood. | ||||
+Types II/III: Primary neurologic disease, developmental delay/regression, hepatosplenomegaly, lung disease.
+Patients with type II typically die by 2 to 4 years of age.
+Patients with type III may have a less progressive phenotype and may survive into adulthood. | ||||

-Niemann-Pick type A/B (NPA/NPB) | NPA: neonatal NPB: birth-adulthood | Lyso-sphingomyelin (LSM) lyso-sphingomyelin 509 (LSM 509) | SMPD1 | Combined incidence 1 in 250,000 |
+Niemann-Pick type A/B (NPA/NPB) | NPA: neonatal NPB: birth-adulthood | Lyso-sphingomyelin (LSM) LSM 509 | SMPD1 | Combined incidence 1 in 250,000 |

-Phenotype: NPA: feeding difficulties, jaundice, hepatosplenomegaly, neurologic deterioration, lung disease, hearing and vision impairment, cherry red macula, death usually by age 3.
-NPB: mainly limited to visceral symptoms; hepatosplenomegaly, stable liver dysfunction, pulmonary compromise, osteopenia. | ||||
+Phenotype: NPA: Feeding difficulties, jaundice, hepatosplenomegaly, neurologic deterioration, lung disease, hearing and vision impairment, cherry red macula, death usually by 3 years of age.
+NPB: Mainly limited to visceral symptoms; hepatosplenomegaly, stable liver dysfunction, pulmonary compromise, osteopenia. | ||||

-Niemann-Pick Type C(NPC) | Variable (perinatal-adulthood) | Cholestane-3-beta, 5-alpha, 6-beta-triol (COT) lyso-sphingomyelin 509 (LSM 509) | NPC1 or NPC2 | 1 in 120,000 to 1 in 150,000 |
+Niemann-Pick Type C (NPC) | Variable (perinatal-adulthood) | Cholestane-3-beta, 5-alpha, 6-beta-triol (COT) LSM 509 | NPC1 or NPC2 | 1 in 120,000 to 1 in 150,000 |

-Phenotype: Variable clinical presentation.
-Ataxia, vertical supranuclear gaze palsy, dystonia, progressive speech deterioration, seizures, +/- hepatosplenomegaly. |
+Phenotype: Variable clinical presentation; ataxia, vertical supranuclear gaze palsy, dystonia, progressive speech deterioration, seizures, +/- hepatosplenomegaly. |

 Patients with Fabry disease may also be identified by this assay.
 The glycosphingolipid, globotriaosylsphingosine (LGb3), may be elevated in symptomatic patients and supports a diagnosis of Fabry disease.
 Normal values of LGb3 do not rule-out Fabry disease.
 Patients with Fabry disease do not have hepatosplenomegaly as an accompanying feature.